serhan-yilmaz/queuesimulator/README.md

 Queue buffer size - maximum queue size in bits

 2 - Specify "Packet Arrival Time Distribution" and "Packet Size Distribution" fields.
-You can find more information about distributions in the DISTRIBUTION_INFO.txt file.
+You can find more information about distributions in the DISTRIBUTION_INFO.md file.

 3 - Select the termination method of simulation;
 In terms of input package number